sourcegraph/handbook/content/product/product_management/pricing.md

 ## Add-on features

 We also sell add-on features that are at additional cost to the enterprise tier, such as Batch Changes.
-This allows for flexibility in the features that our customers want to pay for, where if they don't see the value of something they don't need to pay for it.
-This helps them manage their usage and cost.
+This allows for flexibility where if they don't see the value of something they don't need to pay for it.

 ## Philosophy

 ### Role of the free tier

-A lot of our features are available in our free tier, so that people can really see the value of the product before they buy.
+A lot of our features are available in our free tier so that people can really see the value of the product before they buy.
 Instead of limiting access to what they are able to do (which limits the value they get out of the free tier), we limit the number of users to ten so that they need to upgrade if they are really start using it at their company.
 We believe that the product is so great that, once adoption starts, it will continue and these companies will convert to paying customers.

 ### Difference between Cloud, Enterprise, and OSS